-Conditions of Short-term Exclusions: A child will be placed on short-term exclusion, which may include non admittance, when the illness and/or injury is contagious and/or poses a significant health and/or safety risk to other children and staff.
+Conditions of Short-term Exclusions: A child will be placed on short-term exclusion, which may include non-admittance, when the illness and/or injury is contagious and/or poses a significant health and/or safety risk to other children and staff.

 Notification of Illness: Parents/guardians are encouraged to inform staff if their child becomes ill from a communicable disease and of any other health/safety concerns.
 If a child appears to have a communicable disease, teaching staff should isolate the child away from the other children and immediately contact the child's parent/guardian.
 Children will not be allowed to return to the center until all symptoms have ceased.
-Depending upon the condition, children may not be allowed to return to the center without a physicians' authorization.
+Depending upon the condition, children may not be allowed to return to the center after being sent home with a fever or vomiting for 24 hours, or without a physician's authorization.